Neighborhood Info Without The Neighborhood Drama. Learn more

 Reapplying Protective Finish

-Protective sealer or stain must be reapplied every one to two years or as needed based on wear and exposure.
+Reapply protective sealer or stain every one to two years or as needed based on wear and exposure.
 It helps maintain the wood’s appearance and protects it from moisture and UV damage.

 Seasonal Maintenance

 Different seasons can have varying impacts on your wooden walkway.
 Clear away fallen leaves promptly in the fall to prevent staining the wood.
-If you leave the leaves on the walkway animals, and insects can burrow into them, seeking shelter in the winter causing further damage.
+If leaves remain on the walkway, animals and insects can burrow into them, seeking shelter and causing further damage.
 If it snows during the winter, be cautious while shoveling to avoid damaging the wood.
-A plastic shovel will be safer than a metal one, which could dig into soft wood.
+A plastic shovel is safer than a metal one, which could dig into soft wood.
 Minimize using salt or de-icing chemicals, as they can lead to wood deterioration.

 Replacing Damaged Sections

-If any section of the walkway becomes severely damaged or warped over time, you can just replace just that section rather than the entire path.
-But rot can spread, so don’t sleep on this type of replacement.
+If any section of the walkway becomes severely damaged or warped over time, you can replace just that section rather than the entire path.
+But rot can spread, so don’t put it off too long.

 Regular Tightening

 Wood expands and contracts with weather changes, so fasteners can eventually loosen.
-To keep it stable and safe, regularly check and tighten screws or nails.
+To keep the walkway stable and safe, regularly check and tighten screws or nails.

 Final Thoughts About Wooden Walkways